rossumai/university/docs/integrations/netsuite/import-webhook.md

   </TabItem>
   <TabItem value="original" label="Original">

-The main idea is to add the following `last_modified_date` search value to each import config:
+The main idea is to add the following `last_modified_date` search value to each import config.
+Note, however, that not all records support this differential search.

+We typically configure the differential import for:

+1. Inventory items
+2. Purchase orders
+3. Vendors
+4. ...

 ```json
 {